-Three Cliffs Bay loop | The best walks on the Gower
+Three Cliffs Bay walk guide | The best walks on the Gower

 This delightful four mile clifftop and woodland walk stops by both Pennard castle and Three Cliffs Bay before dropping down onto the Iconic beach and weaving back through luscious Pennard valley.